Yousuf-Omran/Video_Action_Recognition/README.md

 # Video_Action_Recognition 🧐#️⃣

-#### Enable machines to understand and classify activities performed by individuals through the analysis of data acquired from various sensors.
+#### Enable machines to understand and classify activities performed by individuals by analyzing data acquired from various sensors.
 ## Challenges 🔥

 #### “ The main challenge is how to deal with spatial and temporal information extracted from the video ”